rolling-scopes-school/tasks/react/modules/module06/README.md

    - Route for the form created using uncontrolled components approach
    - Route for the similar form, but created with the help of the **React Hook Form**
 7. Redux.
 Use redux to store the data provided by both approaches on the Main route.
 You can use tiles to display data taken from each form.
-8. Forms
+8. Forms.
 Both forms will collect the same data:
    - name (validate for first uppercased letter)
    - age (should be number, no negative values)
    - email (validate for email)